Reading time ( words)

 Goldman: What are the materials in this new solder?

-Ribas: Our alloy has a proprietary composition, but it is basically a tin-bismuth, no-lead package solder alloy with about 2–8% additives.
-We have seen these additives give exactly the right combination of melting behavior, mechanical properties, drop shock performance, and thermal cycling performance.
+Ribas: We are offering OM-550 HRL1 solder paste, which uses a proprietary alloy called HRL1.
+This alloy is basically a non-eutectic tin-bismuth, lead-free solder alloy with about 2% additives.
+We have found that this combination of Bi content and additives yield the right combination of melting behavior, mechanical properties, drop-shock performance, and thermal cycling performance.

 Goldman: What, if any, are the downsides to it?